ALib C++ Library

 • Internal buffers

-This is the standard case and implements a buffer that is allocated from free memory (aka 'the heap') that eventually grows over time and never shrinks, unless explicitly demanded by the user of the class.
+This is the standard case and implements a buffer that is allocated and freed using the allocator type-traits given with template parameter TAllocator.
+Allocation size eventually grows over time and never shrinks, unless explicitly demanded by the using code.
 Those buffers are deleted when objects of this type are deleted.

 • External buffers

 Set with overloaded method SetBuffer(TChar*, integer, integer, lang::Responsibility).
 External buffers are not managed by this class.
 However, if their capacity is exceeded, they will automatically become replaced by an internal buffer.
-Such replacement by default produces a ALib warning with debug builds.
-In situations that buffer replacement is accepted, warnings can be disabled with method DbgDisableBufferReplacementWarning.
+Such a replacement, by default, raises a warning with debug-builds.
+In situations that buffer replacement is accepted, warnings can be disabled with the method DbgDisableBufferReplacementWarning.

-Method SetBuffer provides a boolean parameter that also allows to let an object of this class take control on a buffer provided from outside.
-In this case, the buffer is considered an internal buffer, rather than an external one.
+Method SetBuffer provides a boolean parameter that also allows leting an object of this class take control on a buffer provided from outside.
+In this case, the buffer is considered an internal buffer, hence allocated using the same allocator traits (and if not heap allocation than also the same allocator instance!), rather than an external one.

-The default constructor creates a nulled AString which does not dispose about an allocated buffer, yet.
+The default constructor creates a nulled AString which does not dispose of an allocated buffer, yet.
 Destruction will free the currently allocated buffer - if internal.

 Copy/Move Constructor and Assignment